Verifying / Troubleshooting Magento Configuration

 IP Address blocks

-We have seen situations where traffic originating from our IP is blocked due to configurations which look at the number of requests from an IP address.
-Please make sure IP address 188.8.131.52 is whitelisted.
+We have seen situations where traffic originating from our IP is blocked due to configurations that look at the number of requests from an IP address.
+Please make sure the following IP addresses are whitelisted:

 User Agent blocking